-a.
-Entrance Meetings.
-The Operations/Area Office Manager should request the opportunity to hold an entrance meeting with the Board representatives.
-The entrance meeting should introduce key personnel, review the planned activities and schedule, identify protocols and procedures that will be used, and discuss any special arrangements that have been or need to be made.
-If an entrance meeting is held, the Point of Contact should ensure that appropriate Operations/Area Office officials and management representatives from the contractor attend.
-As a minimum, the Operations/Area Office Point of Contact should meet with the Board representatives upon their arrival at the site.
+- a.
+Entrance Briefings.
+The Operations/Area Office Manager should request the opportunity to hold an entrance briefing with the Board representatives.
+The entrance briefing should introduce key personnel, review the planned activities and schedule, identify protocols and procedures that will be used, and discuss any special arrangements that have been or need to be made.
+If an entrance briefing is held, the point of contact should ensure that appropriate Operations/Area Office officials and management representatives from the contractor are notified to attend.
+As a minimum, the Operations/Area Office Point of Contact should meet with the Board representatives upon their arrival at the site. - b.
+Facility Tours.
+The Operations/Area Office Point of Contact should coordinate conduct of requested facility or area tours.
+To the extent any unannounced tours can be accommodated, Departmental personnel should assist the Board representatives in this matter.
+The Operations/Area Office Point of Contact should be notified of any such requests for unannounced tours.
+The Operations/ Area Office Point of Contact must ensure that appropriate access requirements, such as those related to security, safety, and radiation protection, are satisfied for the areas to be toured, whether the tour is announced or unannounced, before beginning the tour.